PaxIgnis/glances-grafana-dashboard/README.md

-## What does it do?

-Displays system monitoring data collected using [Glances](https://github.com/nicolargo/glances) in a Grafana dashboard.
+Displays system monitoring data collected using [Glances](https://github.com/nicolargo/glances) in a Grafana dashboard with a focus on docker containers.

 Some of the data displayed: